Kartik-3004/facexformer/README.md

 jointly processes face and task tokens, thereby learning generalized and robust face representations across different tasks.
 We jointly trained <i>FaceXFormer</i> on nine face perception datasets and conducted experiments against specialized and multi-task models in both intra-dataset and cross-dataset evaluations across multiple benchmarks, showcasing state-of-the-art or competitive performance.
-Further, we performed a comprehensive analysis of different backbones for unified face task processing and evaluated our model ``in-the-wild'', demonstrating its robustness and generalizability.
+Further, we performed a comprehensive analysis of different backbones for unified face task processing and evaluated our model in-the-wild, demonstrating its robustness and generalizability.
 To the best of our knowledge, this is the first work to propose a single model capable of handling nine facial analysis tasks while maintaining real-time performance at 33.21 FPS.* </p>

 # :rocket: News